 This is a 1 to 3-hour procedure after which you have to stay at the hospital for 1 to 4 days.
 You may suffer from severe pain which needs to be managed with the assistance of your medical Team and physio will be required to help recover the movement.
 Period of stay in the hospital may vary depending upon the type of surgery.
 Complete knee replacement needs more care and healing time as compared to partial knee replacement.
 Also, your physical condition and will power contribute to your stay at the hospital.
 Once discharged, you will need to stay local for at least 10-14 days for follow up procedures and early-stage physio, as the first week is so important to the full recovery.

 6 weeks are required for complete recovery, however, it may take 3 months for inflammation and pain to subside and the knee continues to repair up to 2 years after the surgery.
 During the first 6 weeks, you cannot walk properly and experience pain and inflammation, therefore, walking aids such as walkers, crutches, walking sticks, etc. will be required.
-You can start walking after 12 to 24 hours of surgery with the help of your medical assistant.
-You can continue to drive 4 to 6 weeks after being operated upon.
+You can start walking again 12 to 24 hours of surgery with the help of your medical assistant.
+You can drive again 4 to 6 weeks after the operation.
 The replaced knee can work for 15 years after which metallic parts wear out and start causing problems.

 following points should be kept in mind for the aftercare of a knee transplant patient:

 - After being discharged from the hospital, follow-ups should be attended regularly.

 - Take prescribed medicines to manage pain and Inflammation.

 - In the first few days, you have stitches and bandages around the operated part.
 Avoid contact with water when the bandage is still in contact.

 - Make sure you have someone at home to look after you.
 Someone to help you walk around.